Second opinion€ 600

 Send me your monthly webshop revenue, and we'll have a look if we can come up with a appropriate fee.

 Send me details about your agency or company, being an marketing or development agency, or maintaining a webshop in-house for a specific quotation.
-Costs of in-house sessions lies between EUR 975 and 1500.
+Costs of in-house sessions lies between EUR 1500 and EUR 1975.

 After doing an audit or establishing the right amount of performance knowledge and awareness, I will charge my work per hour.
 My hourly rate is EUR 150, excluding travel- or accommodation expenses.